 For most credits, specific documentation must be attached to the return of the pass-through entity and the return of the owner.
-See the instructions for Schedule CR or Schedule 500CR or visit our website, www.tax.virginia. gov, for more information about each credit and its required documentation.
+See the instructions for Schedule CR or Schedule 500CR or visit the Department's website, www.tax.virginia. gov, for more information about each credit and its required Page 12 documentation.
 Without proper documentation, the credit will not be allowed.